Alia Aftab

 Alia Aftab (عالیہ آفتاب; born 16 November 1965) is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from May 2013 to May 2018.

 Early life and education

 She was born on 16 November 1965 in Lahore.

 She earned the degree of Master of Science from the University of the Punjab in 1989 and earned a Doctor of Philosophy in 2007 from American Pacific University.

 Political career

-She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) on a reserved seat for women in 2013 Pakistani general election.
+She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) on a reserved seat for women in the 2013 Pakistani general election.